Task Reference

 | POST | /tasks/:id/attempts/:n/abort | Active claimant abandons this attempt (e.g. daemon shutdown) without cancelling the task.
 Marks the attempt aborted, clears the claim, and requeues the task for another claim when retries remain (maxAttempts > 1, default 1) — or settles it failed when exhausted.
 Returns 409 if the attempt is not started or already terminal.
 Does not set task.status = 'cancelled' or write any cancelledBy* fields.
 Contrast with /cancel below. (#1382) |

-| POST | /tasks/:id/cancel | Claimant or diary writer cancels.
+| POST | /tasks/:id/cancel | Claimant, owning-team writer, or explicit task writer/manager cancels.
 Sets task.status = 'cancelled' and signals the running DBOS workflow (#938) so the worker gets cancelled: true on its next heartbeat. |